 a) allow the member to remain, speak and vote on the item

 b) permit the member to remain but not to speak or vote on the item

 c) request the member leave the meeting for the duration of the item

 Members of Court are not considered to have a pecuniary interest in matters under discussion merely because they are a member of staff or a student of the institution.
 Nor does the restriction of involvement in matters of direct personal or pecuniary interest prevent members of the Court from considering and voting on proposals to insure the Court against liabilities which it might incur.
 The Secretary keeps a publicly available Register of Interests of members of the Court.
 All members of Court should ensure that the information contained about them in the Register is complete and up to date.

 The Secretary will invite each member to review and revise the information contained about them in the Register at least once every year but any significant changes in your interests which occur during the Academic Session must be notified immediately to the Secretary.

 Member of Court must disclose any pecuniary or other material interest which might conflict with any business coming before the Court or its Sub-Committees.
 This Code of Practice is necessary to ensure the highest standards of probity are observed by the University in the conduct of its business.

-We are currently updating the Register of Interests for Members of the University Court, the most up to date draft is available for download here.
+The Register of Interests for Members of the University Court is available for download here.